-In contrast to CGF, smart blackbox fuzzers [19], [47] are already input-structure aware and leverage a model of the file format to construct new valid files from existing valid files.
-For instance, Peach [47] uses an input model to disassemble valid files and to reassemble them to new valid files, to delete chunks, and to modify important data values.
-LangFuzz [19] leverages a context-free grammar for JavaScript (JS) to extract code fragments from JS files and to reassemble them to new JS files.
-However, awareness of input structure alone is insufficient and the coverage-feedback of a greybox fuzzer is urgently needed - as shown by our experiments with Peach.
+In contrast to CGF, smart blackbox fuzzers [15], [38] are already input-structure aware and leverage a model of the file format to construct new valid files from existing valid files.
+For instance, Peach [38] uses an input model to disassemble valid files and to reassemble them to new valid files, to delete chunks, and to modify important data values.
+LangFuzz [15] leverages a context-free grammar for JavaScript (JS) to extract code fragments from JS files and to reassemble them to new JS files.
+However, awareness of input structure alone is insufficient and the coveragefeedback of a greybox fuzzer is urgently needed - as shown by our experiments with Peach.
 In our experiments Peach performs much worse even than AFL, our baseline greybox fuzzer.
 Our detailed investigation revealed that Peach does not reuse the generated inputs that improve coverage for further test input generation.
 For instance, if Peach generated a WAV-file with a different (interesting) number of channels, that file could not be used to generate further WAV-files with the newly discovered program behaviour.
-Without coverage-feedback interesting files will not be retained for further fuzzing.
+Without coveragefeedback interesting files will not be retained for further fuzzing.
 On the other hand, retaining all generated files would hardly be economical.

-In this paper, we introduce smart greybox fuzzing (SGF) which leverages a high-level structural representation of the seed file to generate new files-and investigate the impact on fuzzer efficiency and usability.
+In this paper, we introduce smart greybox fuzzing (SGF)-which leverages a high-level structural representation of the seed file to generate new files-and investigate the impact on fuzzer efficiency and usability.
 We define innovative mutation operators that work on the virtual structure of the file rather than on the bit level.
 These structural mutation operators allow SGF to explore completely new input domains while maintaining the validity of the generated files.
-We address the challenge of enabling structural mutation for partially valid seed inputs, i.e., files that do not fully adhere to the provided grammar.
-We introduce a novel validitybased power schedule that assigns more energy to seeds with a higher degree of validity.
-This schedule enables SGF to spend more time generating files that are more likely to pass the parsing stage of the program to discover vulnerabilities deep in the processing logic of the program.
+We introduce a novel validity-based power schedule that assigns more energy to seeds with a higher degree of validity and enables SGF to spend more time generating files that are more likely to pass the parsing stage of the program to discover vulnerabilities deep in the processing logic of the program.